-- In the ‘Gender equality in the European research area community to innovate policy implementation’ (GENDERACTION) project webinar 'Gender equality plans in Horizon Europe' you can learn about the Horizon Europe eligibility criterion, how to design a GEP, how to set up an implementation process, and about areas of change and requirements.
+- In the GENDERACTION webinar ‘Gender equality plans in Horizon Europe’ you can learn about the Horizon Europe eligibility criterion, how to design a GEP, how to set up an implementation process, and about areas of change and requirements.

-- Take a look at the infographic developed in the EU-funded 'Gender equality in engineering through communication and commitment' (GEECCO) project before starting the process of GEP design to get an idea of different gender equality approaches.
+- Take a look at this infographic, developed as part of the EU-funded project ‘Gender equality in engineering through communication and commitment’ (GEECCO), before starting the process of GEP design to get an idea of different gender equality approaches.

 - To get inspiration, have a look at the SAGE wheel, but keep in mind that it was developed before the Horizon Europe eligibility criterion was established.

-- The CO-design guidelines for the development and reporting of scenarios, developed in the CALIPER project, aim to help research-performing organisations and research funding organisations develop a tailored co-design strategy and build tailored strategic change scenarios for developing customised GEPs.
+- The Co-design guidelines for the development and reporting of scenarios, developed in the EU-funded CALIPER project, aim to help organisations develop a tailored co-design strategy and build tailored strategic change scenarios for developing GEPs.
 The purpose of the methodology guidelines is twofold: (1) design a co-design process and (2) design strategic change scenarios that will be the basis of the GEP design.
-The document presents theoretical insights on co-design and practical steps to follow.
-It also provides a toolkit with practical activities.
-These guidelines will allow the formation of tailored strategies to develop strategic change scenarios and organise multistakeholder dialogues.
+The document also provides a toolkit with practical activities.

-- Users can choose their own measures from a complete list of measures that partners in the PLOTINA project prepared to support research-performing organisations in their choice, divided into five key areas (1) governance bodies, key actors and decision-makers; (2) recruitment, career progression and retention; (3) work and personal life integration; (4) researchers and research: gender equality, and the sex and gender perspective; and (5) integration of the sex/gender dimension into teaching curricula.
-These are subdivided according to specific objectives to be achieved within each key area.
-The list presents the many strategies/measures that can be adopted in order to reach gender equality.
+- Users can choose their own measures from a complete list of measures that partners in the PLOTINA project prepared to support research-performing organisations in their choice.
+The list is divided into five key areas – (1) governance bodies, key actors and decision-makers, (2) recruitment, career progression and retention, (3) work and personal life integration, (4) researchers and research: gender equality, and sex and gender perspective and (5) integration of the sex/gender dimension in teaching curricula – and subdivided according to specific objectives to be achieved within each key area.
+It presents the manifold strategies/measures that can be adopted in order to reach gender equality.

-Resources to establish specific, measurable, attainable, realistic and time-related objectives
+Resources for establishing specific, measurable, attainable, realistic and time-related objectives

 - Take a look at the GEECCO infographic on how to develop SMART gender equality objectives before you start your GEP design process.

-- The EFFORTI toolbox designed in 2019 by the EU-funded EFFORTI project, provides suggestions for measures for specific objectives in the impact story knowledge base.
-For each suggested measure, the user receives a description for how this measure is supposed to work, what effects it should deliver and how these effects can be measured.
+- The EFFORTI toolbox, designed in 2019 by the EU-funded EFFORTI project, provides suggestions for measures for specific objectives in the impact story knowledge base.
+For each suggested measure, the user receives a description of how this measure is supposed to work, what effects it should have and how these effects can be measured.